 Despite uncertainties in the job market caused by the coronavirus, the MBA still offers a strong return on investment.

-“Applicants understand an MBA as a long-term investment in their future,” says Beth Tidmarsh, a former Kellogg MBA admissions officer who now works on the SBC team.
+“Applicants understand an MBA as a long-term investment in their future,” says Beth Tidmarsh, the former director of full-time MBA admissions at the Kellogg School who now works on the SBC team.
 “Thus, the long-term brand reputation and credential of a top-tier B-school is appealing.”